jtp184/taptag/README.md

 ## Testing

 Programs that deal with external requirements are [troublesome](https://eev.ee/blog/2016/08/22/testing-for-people-who-hate-testing/#troublesome-cases) to test.
-Testing taptag thoroughly requires physical setup, so a test runner is included which prompts the user for cues like adding / removing a tag from the NFC HAT.
+Testing taptag thoroughly requires physical setup, and needs to be run on the actual hardware, so a test runner is included which prompts the user for cues like adding / removing a tag from the NFC HAT and runs the extended tests.
+You can run it by navigating to the base folder, and running `spec/test_runner.rb` to select the test scenarios to run.
+The tests are standard RSpec examples, and can be run independently instead if desired.

 ## Contributing